ISO 27001 Compliance and Certification

 As one of the most rigorous standards, achieving ISO 27001 compliance is an accurate information security management framework to help organisations mature towards high-performance levels.

-However, achieving the standard can be daunting for many organisations since the necessary level of detail, and continual refinement can be challenging.
+However, achieving the standard can be daunting for many organisations since the necessary level of detail and continual refinement can be challenging.

 Sapphire’s experts have experience working inside complex security environments, helping manage the network of controls necessary to audit, assess and achieve ISO 27001 status while balancing organisational priorities.